MaaxiC/MaaxiC/README.md

 I am a Full-stack Web Developer who is exploring Mobile Development.
 I'm enthusiastic about Technology.

-🌱 I’m currently learning NESTJS.
+🌱 I’m currently learning Python and PyTorch.

-:books: I want to learn NEXT.JS.
+:books: I want to learn about Neural Network and LLMs.

 💬 Ask me about Development or any Tech-related stuff.